 German automotive firm, Continental has established itself as a reputable tire manufacturer, but at this year’s Consumer Electronics Show, the company is showing off its package delivery robots, that look an awful lot like dogs.
 While this is just a PR stunt, the article linked in the show notes is worth a read just to see where robotics will be heading.

-In a bizarre turn of events, court documents disclosed that Russian cyber security Software is the stuff that lives inside your computer; games...
-More manufacturer, Kaspersky Labs, was the whistle blower that assisted the NSA in naming and arresting a data thief.
+In a bizarre turn of events, court documents disclosed that Russian cyber security software manufacturer, Kaspersky Labs, was the whistle blower that assisted the NSA in naming and arresting a data thief.
 Harold Martin, the data thief in question, was arrested in August 2016 after he sent several terabytes of information to a hacker group called Shadow Brokers.
 For a little over a year, the US Department of Homeland Security has been waging a media campaign against the Moscow-based antivirus firm.
 The US government banned Kaspersky antivirus as a vendor from all federal systems as a result of this campaign.

 You can exhale that bated breath; it’s time for the good news!